kmassada/Guides/README.md

 ### repo.md
 setting up a local repository for centos6 RHEL6.
 This quick guide uses httpd, and file system, as well as adds a cronjob to keep repo up to date

+## Tips

+### vi-tips.md
+shortcuts, and commonly used basic functions of the vi-editor